mmikowski/hi_score/README.md

 After this initial run, many of these steps will not be repeated.
 The install and setup stages, for example, will not be needed again unless the installation changes.
 The code quality checks like linting will only be needed if code files change.
 These dependencies are resolved by `bin/xhi` as discussed below.

 #### Goal dependencies
 Goal dependencies are stages that are *always* run before before a target stage.
 For example, if we run `bin/xhi dev_commit` the `dev_lint`, and `dev_test` stages will *always* be run first to ensure the code quality is acceptable.
 If either requirement fails, `bin/xhi` exits immediately (with an exit code of 1) and the target stage is not attempted.
 Goal dependencies are defined in `package.json.xhi_commandTable`.
-We don't suggest changing them without careful consideration, but you can.
+Don't change these without careful consideration and testing.

 #### Environment dependencies
 Environment dependencies must be successfully completed in the development environment before the target stage.
 For example, if we run `bin/xhi dev_commit` but have not run `bin/xhi install`, the `install` stage will be run before the `dev_commit` stage.
 The success or failure of each stage is saved in the state file (`run/xhi_state.json`) and the next stage is run.
 If the `install` stage succeeds it will not be included in future steps for `dev_commit` as it will have been completed in the prior run.
 Environment dependencies are defined in `package.json.xhi_commandTable`.
-Again, we don't suggest changing them without careful consideration.
+Don't change these without careful consideration and testing.

 Previously completed environment dependencies may be invalidated.
 For example, if `bin/xhi install` or `bin/xhi upgrade` fail, the tool will mark the `install` stage as failed and the stage will be attempted again in the next invocation that requires this stage as a dependencies.

 Explicitly requested stages will always run regardless of their last success status.
 For example, `bin/xhi dev_lint` may or may not run the `install` stage, but `bin/xhi install,dev_lint` will *always* run the `install` stage because it is explicitly listed. `bin/xhi help-dev_lint` will also run `install` since it is explicitly within the range provided (`help-dev_lint`).
-We reset the status by removing the `stage_status_map` from the `run/xhi_state.json` file.
+Reset the status by removing the `stage_status_map` from the `run/xhi_state.json` file.

 ### Exit status
 If all the stages of a range are successfully run an exit status of `0` is returned.
 If any stage fails processing stops and an exit status of `1` is provided.
 In Bash, the return status is available in the `$?` environment variable.
 If we apply minor adjustments to disable terminal interaction, `bin/xhi` should be capable of integration to other tool chains.